scivision/harmonicradar/README.rst

 =============
 Harmonic Radar
 =============
-Code for modeling, simultating, processing harmonic radar data
+Code for modeling, simulating, processing harmonic radar data

 We begin by posting some fundamental modeling equations--if you'd like to see more, just ask!